World Water Day: Time for U.S. to Think About Water Quality Too

 Mar 22, 2012, 8:07 PM, Posted by NewPublicHealth

-Today is World Water Day and in remarks at the State Department this morning, Secretary of State Hillary Clinton pointed out that the U.S. is not immune to the issue.
+Today is World Water Day and in remarks at the State Department, Secretary of State Hillary Clinton pointed out that the U.S. is not immune to the issue.
 “We are pursuing this not only because we care about it around the world; we care about it here at home.
 We’ve had increasing problems meeting our own needs in the Desert Southwest or managing floods in the East.
 No country anywhere, no matter how developed, is immune to the challenges that we face,” said Clinton.

 In the U.S. water crises are more likely to be linked to emergencies such as weather disasters that can interrupt or contaminate water supplies: